 Provide your foreign employee with as much help and assistance as possible.
 It will make the entire process a better experience for everyone involved.

-Practicalities and paperwork
+Formalities and paperwork

 Finding a place to live

 Finding a place to live is not always easy, and as a native Dane, you can be of great help.
 Especially in the large cities of Denmark, finding a place to live can be a challenge.
-Therefore, you should offer your employee help and guidance - and use both your professional, and perhaps personal, network to assist your new employee in their search for a place to live.
+Therefore, you should offer your employee help and guidance - and use both your professional, and perhaps personal, network to assist your new employee in his/her search for a place to live.

 Childcare, schools and education

 If your new employee is bringing children to Denmark, your experience and knowledge can most certainly make a difference.
 You can help with everything from how the Danish educational system is constructed, to which kinds of institutions and schools your employee can choose from, and all the way to when and where registrations need to be made.
 Make sure to share knowledge with your new employee.